google/security-testbeds/kubeflow/weak_credentials/README.md

 Please make sure you have deleted the existing minikube cluster: `minikube delete --all` this is to avoid any conflicts with the new cluster.

-On an Ubuntu 24.04 virtual machine:
+# Prerequisites

+1. Ubuntu 24.04 machine with 8GB RAM and 16 CPUs.
+2. A `docker.com` account.

 ```bash
 bash start.sh